sonota/apache-spark-docs-ja/docs_ja/sql-programming-guide.md

 // Apply the schema to the RDD. val peopleDataFrame = sqlContext.createDataFrame(rowRDD, schema)

-// Register the DataFrames as a table. peopleDataFrame.registerTempTable("people")
+// Creates a temporary view using the DataFrame. peopleDataFrame.createOrReplaceTempView("people")

 // SQL statements can be run by using the sql methods provided by sqlContext. val results = sqlContext.sql("SELECT name FROM people")